-In my later teens and early 20s, I quit Guitar and went back to keyboards, as they were more popular with the more progressive rock was of the time.
-Bands like Moody Blues, YES, Return To Forever, and many more great musicians of the time steered me towards keyboards again.
+In my later teens and early 20s, I quit playing guitar full time and went back to keyboards, as they were more popular with the more progressive rock genre of the time.
+Groups like Moody Blues, YES, Return To Forever, Emerson Lake and Palmer, and many more great musicians of the time steered me towards keyboards again.

-In my mid 20s to mid-30s, I went on the road through the mid-west touring with several various show bands, playing keyboards.
-Then in my late 30s, I decided to take up Bass Guitar.
-I continued to play Bass in bands over the next 30 years, while still playing Piano, Keyboards, and Guitar in my solo projects.
+In my mid 20s to mid-30s, I went on the road throughout the mid-west touring with several various show bands, playing keyboards.
+Then in my late 30s, I decided to take up Bass guitar.
+I continued to play Bass in bands over the next 20 years, while still playing piano, keyboards, and guitar in my solo projects.

-I was raised in Las Vegas, Nevada from 6 years old to my late 40s.
 Living in Las Vegas and being exposed to great music and musicians that play in the clubs, lounges and showrooms, gave me my lessons in performance and musicianship.
-I have seen the best of the best over the years in showrooms in many Hotel Casinos over the years.
-From Elvis to Sinatra to Shania to Cher, to Michael Jackson and the Jackson 5, and many more.
+I have seen the best of the best over the years in showrooms in many hotel casinos over the years.
+From Elvis to Sinatra to Shania to Cher, to Michael Jackson and many more.

 What is your favorite genre of music?

 My favorite genre is what I may be listening to at any time and any mood.
-My favorite genre is something new and different and deep and is not too repetitive.
+My favorite genre is something new, different, and deep and is not too repetitive.
 I have been listening to music for over 50 years and every genre you can imagine throughout those years.
-This includes earlier styles of Motown, Rock and Roll, and Rock, to Classic Rock, Progressive Rock, Jazz, Smooth Jazz, Acid Jazz, Experimental, Electronic, Chill, and much more.
-I also like big orchestrated music for film/tv and have been working towards fitting my music into the film industry.
+This includes earlier styles of Motown, Rock and Roll, Classical, to Classic Rock, Progressive Rock, Jazz, Smooth Jazz, Acid Jazz, Experimental, Electronic, Chill, Downbeat, Ambient, and much more.
+I also like orchestrated music for film/tv and have been working towards fitting segments of my music into the film industry.

 What is your music recording experience?

 My first recording experience was in a small studio in Las Vegas back in 1962.
 The band I was in had a great female vocalist and we did a rendition recording of “Summertime”.
-I played Piano and the song turned out great.
+I played piano and the song turned out great.
 I still have a copy of that recording, which I cherish.
 It was recorded Analog on an 8 track at the time.

-Later in my early 30s, I worked at Las Vegas Recording Studio for a time and was mentored and taught by the staff engineers on an Analog 32 channel board and the fine art of recording.
-I was there about 2 years and was immersed in the recording industry.
-But my music won out and I went back to playing and performing again in local clubs and a few hotel casinos in the Vegas area.
+Later in my early 30s, I worked at Las Vegas Recording Studio, and was mentored and taught by the staff engineers on an Analog 32 channel board and the fine art of recording.
+I worked there about 2 years and was immersed in the recording industry.
+But eventually my music won out and I went back to playing and performing again in local clubs and a few hotel casinos in the Vegas area.

-In 1995, I developed, designed, and built VectraSound Rehearsal and Recording Studios in Las Vegas.
+In 1995, I owned and operated, developed, designed, and built VectraSound Rehearsal and Recording Studios in Las Vegas.
 It had 12 rehearsal studios for bands to rent rehearsal space, as well as a complete live stage room and an adjacent 32 channel analog recording room.
-I recorded many local bands and some pro artists like Seals and Croft (Summer Breeze) to name a few.
+I recorded many local bands and some pro artists like Seals and Croft (Summer Breeze).

 Tell us your experience as a musician.

 Music has been my creative outlet and more than a serious hobby all my life.
-As a driven composer and musician, I have devoted a large portion of my life to music.
+As a driven passionate composer and musician, I have devoted most of my life to music.
 Growing up in Las Vegas was a different experience than most.
 For sure, the caliber of musicianship was a demand.
-I went from jamming and playing with friends at my house or their house, to High School dances, to State Fairs and other small venues.
-Then in my mid 20s to mid 30s I was on the road off and on through those years all over the Midwest from Montana to Minnesota, to Chicago, to Texas, to the Dakota’s to Michigan and Wisconsin.
-Was with several show bands during those years.
-Then from my 40s on, I played many hotel casinos in Las Vegas, as well as popular clubs throughout the city.
+I went from jamming with friends at my house or their houses, to High School dances, to State Fairs and other small venues.
+Then in my mid-20s to mid-30s I was on the road, off and on through those years all over the Midwest from Montana to Minnesota, to Chicago, to Texas, to the Dakota’s to Michigan and Wisconsin.
+I was with several show bands during those years.
+From my 40s on, I played many hotel casinos and lounges in Las Vegas, as well as popular rock clubs throughout the city.
 In 2003, I was inducted into the Las Vegas Rock & Roll Hall of Fame with the "Heads or Tails" band.
 In 2001, I moved to Seattle, Washington and have been a part of 3 major local bands playing large events annually.
-One of my high points in my career was in 2008 while with a local band in Seattle (Astrocats), we won a battle of the bands contest in Issaquah WA and was sent to Chefchaouen, Morocco ( sister city of Issaquah) to open for one of their annual music festivals.
+One of the high points in my career was in 2008 while with a band in Seattle (Astrocats).
+We won a battle of the bands contest in Issaquah, WA and were sent to Chefchaouen, Morocco (sister city of Issaquah) to open for one of their annual music festivals.

 Tell us your future goals.

-Getting more of my music published and out there and listened to.
-Having a many people as possible hear my music is important for exposure and trying to be at the right place at the right time.
+Getting more of my music published and listened to.
+Having as many people as possible hear my music is important for exposure and trying to be at the right place at the right time.
 Although I am currently presented on iTunes, Spotify, Amazon, and Internet Radio, my more immediate goal for 2020 and beyond is landing a film/TV music publishing deal.
-I look forward to working with a producer to review my catalog and find nuggets of some music I have created but needs to be developed further.
+I look forward to working with a producer to review my catalog and find nuggets of music I have created, but needs to be developed further.

 After studying and listening to music over 50 years, it would take pages to list all of my influences that span all genres.
-But some of the most special artists to me to top a list would be; Prince, Hendrix, Doors, Eagles, Beatles, Kansas, ELP, Jeff Beck, Lyle Mays, Vince Gill, Garth Brooks, Keith Emerson, Rick Wakeman, Arthur Rubinstein, Chopin, Beethoven, Mozart, Greig, and Tons and tons more.
+Some of the most special artists topping my list would be; Prince, Hendrix, Doors, Eagles, Beatles, Kansas, ELP, Jeff Beck, Lyle Mays, Vince Gill, Garth Brooks, Keith Emerson, Rick Wakeman, Arthur Rubinstein, Chopin, Beethoven, Mozart, Greig, and tons and tons more.